-In the American plan, the rates a client pays for the overnight stay is inclusive of the three main meals of the day which are breakfast, lunch and dinner.
+In the American plan, the rates a client pays for the overnight stay are inclusive of the three main meals of the day which are breakfast, lunch, and dinner.

 The American plan which sometimes is abbreviated as AP is therefore in between the European plan and the all-inclusive in terms of packaging.

 People who check into a hotel and have no plans of either checking out the next morning or have plans of dining in another facility may choose this plan over the all-inclusive or the European plan.